jakriz/derrick/README.md

 To run the example:

 1. Clone the repo
-2. Run the example project `./gradlew example:run` or the example tests `./gradlew example:test`.
+2. Run the example project `./gradlew example:run` or the example tests `./gradlew example:test`

 ## Code Status